The-Peregrine-Fund/Ridgways-Hawk-IPM/README.md

 ## Metadata for Data (object "datl")
 * prod- long format data of the number of successfully fledged young by each pair each year.
-* y- Mark-recapture- A matrix of dimensions nind x nyr.
+* y- Mark-recapture- A matrix of dimensions nind by nyr.
 Detections of individuals and their life stage.
 Coded as 1 = seen first-year fledgling, 2 = seen nonbreeder adult, 3 = seen breeder adult, and 4 = not seen.
-* countsAdults- A matrix of dimensions nyr x nsite.
+* countsAdults- A matrix of dimensions nyr by nsite.
 The number of breeder adults seen, divided by two and rounded.
-* countsFY- A matrix of dimensions nyr x nsite.
+* countsFY- A matrix of dimensions nyr by nsite.
 The number of first-year fledglings seen, divided by two and rounded.
 * mu.zeroes and mu.zeroes2 - A vector of length p.
 Zeroes input to specify zero-centered means for random effects from site and time.
-* constraint_data- A matrix of dimensions nyr x nsites.
+* constraint_data- A matrix of dimensions nyr by nsites.
 An index that indicated which data to constrain to be > zero.
 This constraint prevents negative numbers when hacking occurs.

 ## Metadata for Constants (object "constl")
 * nind- The number of individuals included in the mark-recapture-resight dataset.